-- 2. The reference number shall be included on the approval certificate in a manner specified by the PACA. - 3.
-The approval certificate shall contain at least the following information: - a) the issuing PACA and the name, title and signature of the person issuing the certificate; - b) the maintenance organization name and registered address; - c) the maintenance organization approval reference number; - d) the date of current issue and period of validity; - e) the scope of approval, in relation to aircraft, component and/or specialized maintenance, and to the type of aircraft and components covered by the approval; and - f) the locations of the maintenance facilities, unless the information is included in a separate document such us Maintenance Organization Exposition referred to in the Certificate. - 4.
-The issuance of a maintenance organization approval Certificate and Schedule by PACA shall be dependent upon the applicant demonstrating compliance with this CAR 145 and CAR 100 regarding Safety Management System (Applicable as of 5 November 2020).
-Further guidance is contained in the Safety Management Manual (SMM) (Doc9859).
+- 1. The CAA shall formally approve the exposition and issue to the applicant an approval certificate, which includes the approval ratings or schedule.
+The CAA shall only issue a certificate when the organisation is in compliance with CAR-145. - 2.
+The reference number shall be included on the approval certificate in a manner specified by the CAA. - 3.
+The approval certificate shall contain at least the following information: - a) The name, title and signature of the DGCAR which is issued the certificate; - b) the maintenance organization name and registered address; - c) the maintenance organization approval reference number; - d) the date of original issue and current issue (if different) - e) reference to approval schedule attached to approval certificate

+- 4. The Approval Schedule shall contain at least following information: - a) the scope of approval, in relation to aircraft, component and/or specialized maintenance, and to the type of aircraft and components covered by the approval; - b) the date of original issue and current issue (if different) and validity period of approval - c) the maintenance organization name and registered address - d) the maintenance organization approval reference number - e) Approved Exposition reference and - f) the locations of the maintenance facilities, unless the information is included in a separate document such as Maintenance Organization Exposition referred to in the Certificate. - 5.
+The issuance of a maintenance organization approval Certificate and Schedule by the CAA shall be dependent upon the applicant demonstrating compliance with this regulation.

-AMC to CAR 145.B.25(1) Issue of approval
+AMC 145.B.25(1) Issue of approval

-- 1. The approval should be based only upon the organisational capability (including any associated subcontractors) relative to CAR 145 and not limited by reference type certificated products.
-For example, if the organisation is capable of maintaining within the limitation of CAR 145 the Boeing 737-200 series aircraft the approval schedule should state A1 Boeing 737-200 series and not Boeing 737-2H6 which is a particular airline designator for one of many -200 series. - 2.
-The PACA shall indicate approval of the exposition in writing and the related certificate also PACA Form3.
+- 1. The approval should be based only upon the organisational capability (including any associated subcontractors) relative to CAR-145 and not limited by reference type certificated products.
+For example, if the organisation is capable of maintaining within the limitation of CAR-145 the Boeing 737-200 series aircraft the approval schedule should state A1 Boeing 737-200 series and not Boeing 737-2H6 which is a particular airline designator for one of many -200 series. - 2.
+The CAA should indicate approval of the exposition in the Approval Schedule.

-AMC to CAR 145.B.25(2) Issue of approval
+AMC 145.B.25(2) Issue of approval

-The validity of the CAR 145 approval shall be of limited duration not exceeding two years.
+The validity of the CAR-145 approval shall be of limited duration not exceeding two years.

-AMC to CAR 145.B.25(3) Issue of approval
+AMC 145.B.25(3) Issue of approval